QuickBase/quickbase-cli/README.md

 quickbase-cli table export bq67er5pj | quickbase-cli table import bq72kz6p8
 ```

 Use the import command's `--map` option to reconcile field label differences between the tables.
 The import/export commands batch the reads and writes by default.
-Set the `--batch-size` option to control the number of records in the batch.
+Set the `--batch-size` option to control the number of records in each batch.
 You can also set the `--delay` option to pause between batches, which can help when processing large amounts of data in an active app.

 ### Deleting Records